gamemanual0/gm0/source/docs/software/tutorials/vision.rst

 AprilTags
 ^^^^^^^^^

 AprilTags detect specific low-resolution, black-and-white images that are placed on various parts of the field.
-AprilTags are a great way to detect specific parts of the fields at wide angles, distances, and in a variety of lighting conditions.
+AprilTags are a great way to detect specific parts of the fields at wide angles, distances, and in a variety of lighting conditions, which can then be used to calculate the current position of your robot.
 AprilTags are supported in OnBot Java, Android Studio, and Blocks.

 You can learn more about implementing AprilTags `on FTC Docs <https://ftc-docs.firstinspires.org/en/latest/apriltag/vision_portal/apriltag_intro/apriltag-intro.html>`__.
-Supported AprilTag images are available on this `pdf <https://www.dotproduct3d.com/uploads/8/5/1/1/85115558/apriltags1-20.pdf>`__.

 VisionPortal
 ^^^^^^^^^^^^